BSc (Hons) Operating Department Practice Degree ApprenticeshipSouthwark Campus

 This module will develop your knowledge and practical skills pertaining to the unique needs of the patient in the immediate post-operative period.
 You’ll learn to identify potential or actual problems or complications which may occur whilst patients are recovering from general, regional or local anaesthesia.
 The patients’ emotional and psychological needs will be considered in addition to physiological issues.

-- Scope of professional practice for Operating Department Practitioners
+- Scope of professional practice for ODP

 This module gives the opportunity to consider and discuss the scope of practice for a qualified Operating Department Practitioner, and how this will develop with the profession.